-The City keeps current a list of out-of-service fire hydrants which is closely coordinated with the Alexandria Fire Department.
+The Department of Transportation & Environmental Services keeps current a list of out-of-service fire hydrants which is closely coordinated with the Alexandria Fire Department.
 Currently, an average of 30-40 fire hydrants citywide (typically no more than 1-2% of the overall system) are out of service at any given time.
 There is redundancy built in the system to ensure the Fire Department always has access to water.

-In years FY 2022 - 2024, funding is proposed to perform preventative maintenance on up to 20% of existing hydrants in each fiscal year.
-In addition, due to deferred maintenance, around \$100,000 in additional funding per year is proposed to replace key wear components that would not typically be replaced during the preventative maintenance cycle and to account for additional repairs expected to be identified during the preventative maintenance work.
+In years FY 2024 - 2026, funding is proposed to perform preventative maintenance on up to 20% existing hydrants in each fiscal year.
+In addition, due to deferred maintenance, staff will be replacing key wear components, painting, and replacing hydrant nozzle caps that would not typically be replaced during the preventative maintenance cycle and to account for additional repairs expected to be identified during the preventative maintenance work.